Curta: Models

 The Type I Curta has eight digits for data entry (known as "setting sliders"), a six-digit revolution counter, and an eleven-digit result counter.
 According to the advertising literature, it weighs only 228 g.
 Serial number 70154, produced in 1969, weighs 245 g.

+The larger Type II Curta, introduced in 1954, has eleven digits for data entry, an eight-digit revolution counter, and a fifteen-digit result counter.

 Uses

 The Curta was popular among contestants in sports car rallies during the 1960s, 1970s and into the 1980s.
-Even after the introduction of the electronic calculator for other purposes, they were used in time-speed-distance (TSD) rallies to aid in computation of times to checkpoints, distances off-course and so on, since the early electronic calculators did not fare well with the bounces and jolts of rally racing.
+Even after the introduction of the electronic calculator for other purposes, they were used in time-speed-distance (TSD) rallies to aid in computation of times to checkpoints, distances off-course and so on, since the early electronic calculators did not fare well with the bounces and jolts of rallying.

 The Curta was also favored by commercial and general-aviation pilots before the advent of electronic calculators because of its precision and the user's ability to confirm the accuracy of their manipulations via the revolution counter.
 Because calculations such as weight and balance are critical for safe flight, precise results free of pilot error are essential.

 Collections

 The Curta calculator is very popular among collectors and can be purchased on many platforms.
 The Swiss entrepreneur and collector Peter Regenass holds a large collection of mechanical calculators, among them over 100 Curta calculators.
-A part of his collections is on display at the Enter Museum in Solothurn/Switzerland.
+A part of his collections is on display at the Enter Museum in Solothurn, Switzerland.
 In 2016 he donated a Curta calculator to the Yad Vashem Museum in Jerusalem.

 Popular culture

 The Curta plays a role in William Gibson's Pattern Recognition (2003) as a piece of historic computing machinery as well as a crucial "trade" item.

 In 2016 a Curta was designed by Marcus Wu that could be produced on a 3D printer.
-The Curta's fine tolerances are beyond the ability of present printer technology to produce at scale, so the printed Curta is about the size of a coffee can and weighs some three pounds.
+The Curta's fine tolerances were beyond the ability of printer technology of 2017 to produce to scale, so the printed Curta was about the size of a coffee can and weighed about three pounds.